rarioj/sdc/README.md

 ./Setup
 ```

-5. When everything goes well, go to the desired game directory.
+5. Once the library is ready, go to the desired game directory.
 6. Run the `Launch` script and enjoy the game.

 ```shell